DOING BUSINESS IN DUBAI

 Frequently asked questions

 I am starting a new business in Dubai.
-Can you tell me how many directors will be required?If you are registering a limited liability company in Dubai, 2 directors will be required.
-However, only 1 director will be required if you register a free zone company in Dubai.
+Can you tell me how many directors will be required?Only 1 director will be required, when registering a new company in Dubai.

 What are the least number of shareholders mandated for successful business registration in Dubai?If you register a business in Dubai, you will only be required to appoint 1 shareholder.